Few places rival New York City for winter holiday activities, and the school break offers families plenty of free time to sample them all.

 22. Let the kids burn off energy at a new-to-you indoor playground or sports center.

-23. See handcrafted marionettes in action at Puppetworks's The Steadfast Tin Solider and Nutcracker Sweets and The Three Bears Holiday Bash at Central Park's Swedish Cottage Marionette Theatre.
+23. See handcrafted marionettes in action at Central Park's Swedish Cottage Marionette Theatre in The Three Bears Holiday Bash.

-Hit the ice at LeFrak in Prospect Park.
+Glide through the holiday break at LeFrak in Prospect Park.
 Photo courtesy of LeFrak Center.

-26. Hit the ice at one of NYC's outdoor skating spots.
+26. Hit the ice at one of NYC's outdoor ice skating spots.

 27. Toes getting numb?
 Indoor rinks have public skating hours through the holidays.